 Chapter 7 Bankruptcy vs. Chapter 13 Bankruptcy

 Chapter 7 bankruptcy has more stringent income qualification requirements (you have to pass the Oklahoma means test) and requires the debtor to have his non-exempt assets sold.
 A Chapter 13 bankruptcy, on the other hand, is easier to qualify for if you have a higher income as it lets you retain all of your possessions.
-However, Chapter 13 will not just forgive eligible debts like a Chapter 7 will; instead, you will need to pay back some or all of those debts over a 3-5 year repayment program that your creditors must approve.
-Deciding to file Chapter 7, Chapter 13, or any type of bankruptcy as a consumer is an important one that you shouldn't make until you are fully informed about your options.
+However, Chapter 13 will not just forgive eligible debts like Chapter 7 will; instead, you will need to pay back some or all of those debts over a 3-5 year repayment program that your creditors must approve.
+Deciding to file Chapter 7, Chapter 13, or any type of bankruptcy as a consumer is an important decision you shouldn’t make until you are fully informed about your options.

 How often can I file bankruptcy in Oklahoma?